rsyslog/rsyslog/source/compatibility/v3compatibility.rst

 timestamps.
 We could have made it emit high precision timestamps.
 However, that would have broken almost all receivers, including earlier versions of rsyslog.
-To avoid this hassle, high-precision timestamps need to be explicitely enabled.
+To avoid this hassle, high-precision timestamps need to be explicitly enabled.
 To make this as painless as possible, rsyslog comes with a canned template that contains everything necessary.
  To enable high-precision timestamps, just use: